puppetlabs/pdk-docker/doc/adr/0001-to-prevent-forks-from-running-the-image-push-workflow.md

 ## Context

 During recent work on the `puppetlabs/pdk-docker` github actions, I created a fork to test out the image push and unexpectedly--after enabling actions--discovered that it was running the ``image-push.yml`` workflow.
-It was failing, of course, because my the pdk-docker's secrets are not also on my fork.
+Fortunately because my fork did not contain any of the actual secrets, the workflow failed and did not cause any harm pushing up any images.

 ![alt text](0001a.png)

-Fortunately because my fork did not contain any of the actual secrets, the workflow failed and did not cause any harm pushing up any images.
 Nevertheless, I wanted to add a further precaution to this workflow.

 ## Decision